Omeros Corporation - Highly Promising Prospects

 Final Remarks

 Despite the risks of negative trial data, as mentioned, the increasing sales of Omidria as well as the orphan designation for OMS-721 re IgA nephropathy are certainly promising developments.
 And, it is not far from the truth that much value in the stellar pipeline will be unlocked going forward.
 We will have a clearer view about the company’s prospects as more data catalysts are posted over time, especially in H1 2018.
 Stay tuned for our analysis of this exciting bioscience winner.
-And, be sure to check out our Marketplace, Integrated BioSci Investing for the latest bioscience trading catalysts
+And, be sure to check out our Marketplace, Integrated BioSci Investing for the latest bioscience trading catalysts.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.